-- Have you heard of the proposed BS degree in Sport Management?
-Yes No (If no, please go to Question 3) - 2.
-If "Yes" for Q1, from where did you hear about the Sport Management Program?
-Colleagues/Friends

-Faculty

-Alumni / Student

-Information Session

-Other (please specify):

-3. What is your attitude towards a BS degree in Sport Management?

-Very Very Negative Negative Neutral Positive Positive

-- 4. Are you in favor of Radford University establishing a BS degree in Sport Management?
-Yes No - "If Radford University offered this program, would you enroll?"
-Yes No

-6. Do you think that a sport management program will be beneficial for the development of sport in your community?
+• 1.
+Have you heard Yes No ed BS degree in e go to Questio Sport Managem n 3) nent?
+2. If "Yes" for Q1 Colleagues/Fr Faculty Alumni / Stud iends id you hear abo out the Sport Man nagement Program?
+Information S Other (please specify): 3.
+What is your at titude towards a BS degree in Sport Manageme ent?
+V ery Negative Negative Neutral Positive Very Positive 4. • or of Radford U No niversity establ lishing a BS degr ree in Sport Management?
+5. "If Radford Un Yes No iversity offered this program, would you enrol 1?"

+in your community?

 Yes No

 If no, please explain:

 SECTION II: DEMOGRAPHIC INFORMATION

 7. College rank:

 8. Age:

 9. Gender:

 10. Other Comments - Using the space below, please tell us what you think about Radford University getting a BS degree in Sport Management.
 We would love to hear from you!

 Thank you for your participation!